import jax

 y_minus_Sm = jnp.maximum(y_minus_Sm, 0)

-# A negative median would be non-physical and may indicate instability in the algorithm
+# A negative mean would be non-physical and may indicate instability in the algorithm

 # In that case, issue a runtime warning to flag the potential problem